Why Investing in Seafarers Is Smart Business

 Skill Upgradation

-The maritime industry is evolving rapidly, thanks to technological advancements.
+the maritime industry is evolving rapidly, thanks to technological advancements.
 Crew members need to be trained not just in the basics but also in specialized areas like cybersecurity, green shipping technologies, and modern navigation systems.

 Some shipping companies are already ahead of the curve, offering advanced training programs in collaboration with maritime institutes.